What is a safety observation report?

-A safety observation report is a document that analyzes the workplace for potential dangers that might compromise a worker’s right to safety and health.
+A safety observation report is a document that inspects workplaces to find potential dangers that might compromise a worker’s right to safety and health.
 In this report, a safety officer can determine which tasks or environments pose a liability to the company.
-Having a written report on file can not only reveal hazardous working conditions but can also keep track of mitigation strategies and their effectiveness.
+Documenting these findings reveals hazardous working conditions and evaluates your safety measures.

-According to the Health and Safety Act of 1970, all workers are entitled to a safe workplace where they don’t have to fear incurring bodily injury or harm.
-For that reason, unwillingness to abide by these laws will have serious legal ramifications resulting in heavy fines, lawsuits, or even permanent closure of the business.
+According to the Health and Safety Act of 1970, all workers are entitled to a safe workplace where they are not subject to harm.
+Failing to abide by these laws will have serious legal ramifications which could be heavy fines, lawsuits, or even permanent business closure.

 Examples of safety observations include:

 - Encouraging your workers to wear specific protective equipment

 - General safety protocol observations, such as ensuring that there are no obstructions to workplace equipment or high-trafficked areas